Trapigtrogen/Game-of-Life/README.md

 # Game of Life
 my take on Conway's Game of Life.
 Window and grid system creation edited from from: https://github.com/catsocks/sdl-grid

+# Controls
+Click to select/unselect
+Space to start simulation and pause / unpause when running ESC to stop simulation

 # Building